-This 3-part educational workshop series will be lead by Pelvic Floor Physiotherapist Leah Stacjer from Pulse Physiotherapy.
+This 5-part educational series will be lead by Pelvic Floor Physiotherapist Leah Stacjer from Pulse Physiotherapy.

-The second video will take you through pelvic floor stretches that you can incorporate during pregnancy to help engage and relax the pelvic floor to prepare for child birth.
+The next videos will take you through pelvic floor stretches that will help you during pregnancy, labour and delivery.

-The third and last video will take you through exercises to help you recover and strengthen your pelvic floor after the baby is born.
+The last video will take you through exercises to help you recover and strengthen your pelvic floor after the baby is born.